GhostEsso/Hello-Microverse/README.md

 If you like this project...

 ACKNOWLEDGEMENTS <a name="acknowledgements"></a>

 ## 🙏 Acknowledgments

-I would like to thank NTIHINDUKA ALPHA for his excellent work in revising my README file.
+I would like to thank NTIHINDUKA ALPHA, ROBERTSON ARTUR for their excellent work in revising my README file.
 His feedback greatly improved the quality and clarity of my project documentation.

 His contribution and support have been of great help to me throughout the development of this project.
 I am grateful for his time and expertise.